cryptoradar-co/crypto-logos/README.md

 # Crypto Logos
-This project contains more than 100 logos of leading cryptocurrencies in two distinct styles.
+This project contains more than 100 icons of leading cryptocurrencies in two distinct styles (thumbnails & logos).
 All logos are provided as scalable .svg files.

 The files are entirely free to use.
 All we ask for is to attribute us as the author (e.g. by setting a link to [our website](https://cryptoradar.co/) or [this repository](https://github.com/cryptoradar-co/crypto-logos) in the legal statements of your website).